AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/IdealGas.md

 	- Absolute Zero:
 	  - What does absolute zero represent about a system?
 	  - What is your extrapolated result for absolute zero?
 How does it compare to the accepted value?
-- In a **paragraph**, summarize your error analysis.
-Be qualitative, not only quantitative.
-  - What are possible systematic errors for today's experiments?
-  - Constant Temperature (Isothermal):
-	  - What may cause a discrepancy between the ratios of volumes and pressures?
-  - Varying Temperature (Adiabatic):
-      - What may cause a discrepancy between the ratios of volumes and pressures?
-      - Consider the uncertainty due to volume; do the ratios agree within that uncertainty range?
-  - Absolute Zero:
-	  - What measurement uncertainties exist?
-How do they affect your determined value for absolute zero?